otagobioinformaticsspringschool/2022-obss-day4/_episodes/04-taxonomy-assignment.md

 teaching: 15
 exercises: 30
 questions:
-- "What are the main strategies for assigning taxonomy to OTUs"
+- "What are the main strategies for assigning taxonomy to OTUs?"
-- "What is the difference between Sintax and Naive Bayes"
+- "What is the difference between Sintax and Naive Bayes?"
 objectives:
 - "Assign taxonomy using Sintax"
 - "Use `less` to explore a long help output"